HackYourFuture/Node.js/week1/MAKEME.md

 In this part we'll add another endpoint, with a `POST` method.

-1. First let's modify our `/` route.
-Instead of sending a string, send a template using the `render()` function.
-Pass in the name of the template, which is `index`
+1. Create a `POST` route, that has as an endpoint: `/weather`
 2. To make Express aware of what data type the incoming data is (which is JSON).
 We do that using the `json()` method on the Express object.
 Using the `use()` function from `app`, pass in the `json()` from `express`.
-3. Create a `POST` route, that has as an endpoint: `/weather`
-4. Inside the callback function of the route, get access to the `cityName` and put it inside a variable.
+3. Inside the callback function of the `POST` route, get access to the `cityName` and put it inside a variable.
 Hint: use the `body` object from the request to find it.
-5. Send the the form input back as a response to the client
+4. Send the the form input back as a response to the client

 Test out your work using Postman and make sure that any time you submit something in the form, it returns as a response from the server the exact words you submitted.

+If you are tired of constantly restarting your server, google the `nodemon` package to see if that will be useful for you!

 ## **SUBMIT YOUR HOMEWORK!**